wasaymabood786/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 ### Set Up a Projen Project

-From the `construct-lib-repo` directory, Create a directory named `constructs/`.
+From the `construct-library` directory, Create a directory named `constructs/`.
 It should be a sibling (on the same level) of the `pipeline/` directory.

 {{<highlight bash>}}
 mkdir constructs